What Does The Research On Abortion and Mental Health Say?

 As states make changes to their laws in response to the recent Supreme Court decision, the nation is quite divided.
 On the one hand, anti-abortion activists have supported the decision, labeling abortion as a moral wrong and an injustice against an unborn baby.
 At the opposite end of the spectrum, women’s rights advocates argue that the overturning of Roe v.
 Wade interferes with women’s reproductive rights and makes forced pregnancy a reality.

 One concern that both sides of the argument have addressed is the belief that abortion and mental health go hand-in-hand.
 Anti-abortion activitsts argue that having an abortion is damaging to mental health, whereas those who favor the protection of abortion rights fear that limiting access to abortion will have a negative effect on the psychological health of women.

 So, where does the truth lie?
-The research on abortion and mental health offers some answers.
+The research, supported by experts at Calmerry, on abortion and mental health offers some answers.

 Psychological effects of having an abortion

 Before exploring the mental health effects of reduced access to abortion, it is important to explore the psychological effects of undergoing an abortion procedure.
 As with any contentious topic, it is critical to take a look at both sides of the argument.